-“Driving season” positively impacts the Energy industry.
+“Driving season” positively impacts the energy industry.
 During the summer months more travel and driving occurs, which may lift prices at the pump and increase margins for refiners.
-Demand increases may help those in the Exploration and Production side of the business.
-To take advantage, buy the Energy Select Sector SPDR (XLE) or the SPDR Oil & Gas Exploration and Production (XOP) if the sector begins to creep up in anticipation of the driving season.
+Demand increases may help those in the exploration and production side of the business.
+To take advantage, buy the Energy Select Sector SPDR ETF (XLE ) or the SPDR Oil & Gas Exploration and Production ETF (XOP ) if the sector begins to creep up in anticipation of the driving season.
 Exit the sector when momentum begins to wane and the season winds down.

 By that time, there are other sectors to look at.
 As September approaches, retailers generally see a jump in sales due to students returning to school.
-This sector is tradable via the SPDR S&P Retail ETF (XRT).
-As shopping ramps up during the Christmas season, this sector also generally sees buying interest, but to what magnitude is determined by the overall consensus of whether it will be a busy or quiet shopping season [see 17 ETFs For Day Traders].
+This sector is tradable via the SPDR S&P Retail ETF (XRT ).
+As shopping ramps up during the Christmas season, this sector also sees buying interest, but to what magnitude is determined by the overall consensus of whether it will be a busy or quiet shopping season.

 Overall market conditions may overshadow such tendencies.
-If the broader market–gauged by the S&P 500–is in decline, the relative strong performance of these sectors during these times of year may not overcome the general selling pressure.
+If the broader market, gauged by the S&P 500, is in decline, the relatively strong performance of these sectors during these times of year may not overcome the general selling pressure.
 Therefore, wait for the sectors to show strength in anticipation of these points on the calendar before buying, instead of simply assuming the sector will perform well.

 Strategy 3: Geographic

 Looking to markets outside your home country can be a lucrative strategy, as there are often global markets that may be seeing comparatively stronger growth.
-Before ETFs, investing in these global markets was trickier, but with ETFs you can simply monitor which country ETFs are performing the best, and buy those funds.
-As momentum begins to wane, exit the trade and look for another country that is performing better [try our Free ETF Country Exposure Tool].
+Before ETFs, investing in these global markets was trickier, but now investors can simply monitor which country ETFs are performing the best and buy those funds.
+As momentum begins to wane, exit the trade and look for another country that is performing better.

-Investors can also invest in a category, such as “emerging markets.”
+Investors can also invest in a category, such as “emerging markets".
 These markets are in their growth phase, and while the ups and downs can be volatile, strong trends can bring big rewards.
-To invest in a basket of emerging countries, look to the popular FTSE Emerging Markets ETF (VWO) or the MSCI Emerging Markets Index Fund (EEM): see also Complete List of Emerging Markets Equities ETFs.
+To invest in a basket of emerging countries, look to the popular FTSE Emerging Markets ETF (VWO ) or the MSCI Emerging Markets Index Fund (EEM ).
+See also the Complete List of Emerging Markets Equities ETFs.

 The Bottom Line

-Whether you are looking to capitalize on economic cycles, seasonal tendencies or geographic trends, ETFs provide a simple and direct way to accomplish this through a rotation strategy.
+Whether you are looking to capitalize on economic cycles, seasonal tendencies, or geographic trends, ETFs provide a simple and direct way to accomplish your objectives through a rotation strategy.
 As with any strategy there are risks, and it is important to gather information on the markets and ETFs you are investing in before making your purchase.
 Sector rotation strategies generally position the investor in the strongest segments of the global economy, but trends change.
-When the sector you are in starts to turn, it is time to exit the position and look for another segment that is performing better.
+When the sector you are in starts to turn, it’s time to exit the position and look for another segment that is performing better.
 This may incur commissions and some active management of the portfolio, but if done correctly, the returns should more than compensate.